renansaraivaifpb/Instrumenta-o/README.md

 ### Source: Author.

-And the assembly can be seen in the figure 2.
-Addicionalyt, I run code.c in arduino using idle arduino.
+The assembly can be seen in Figure 2.
+Additionally, I ran the code.c on an Arduino using the Arduino IDE

 ### Figure 2 - Assembly of circuit.